metacpan/metacpan-cpan-extracted/distros/S/Suricata-Monitoring/README.md

 -S <instance name>       Instance name to use in single mode.
                          Default: ids

--s <slug>                The slug to use in slug mode.
+--slug <slug>            The slug to use in slug mode.
                          Default: alert
 -l <log dir>             Log directory for slug mode.
                          Default: /var/log/suricata